The Iver Make-up Academy based in the heart of Pinewood Studios is the leading ,industry based training school for make-up and hair artists.

 Q. How are you helping to support your students once they have graduated?

-Renata: Once graduated, our students all receive a certificate from The Iver Academy, which is a testament to their skill and expertise in their chosen course.
+Renata: Once graduated, our students all receive a certificate from The Iver Make-up Academy, which is a testament to their skill and expertise in their chosen course.
 As well as this industry-recognised training, we provide excellent links to the industry through our agency.